Had I known carnitas was this easy, I would have made this meal years ago.

 We did this dinner for a recent birthday, because it’s a great crowd pleaser and doesn’t take a lot of time to put together.
 You can braise in a cast iron dutch oven which is what I did or make in a slow cooker.

 You will need the oven for the final twenty minutes, when the shredded pork cooks away in its juices and gets crispy on the ends.
 I was lucky enough to find a orange chipotle salt at Whole Foods, a new addition to their spices.
 It added that extra kick, but I didn’t include it in the recipe, because not everyone would have access to it.

-We only eat one brand of tortillas.
-Tortilla Land tortillas are raw and have to be pan fried for about a minute.
+These are good with either corn tortillas (gluten free) or flour tortillas.
+We love the Tortilla Land tortillas, which are raw and have to be pan fried for about a minute.
 Once you have them, you’ll never go back to the pre-cooked ones.
 When heating in a cast iron pan, they puff up and get a beautiful char.